grafana/agent/docs/flow/config-language/components.md

 Here's a quick example; the following block defines a `local.file` component labeled "targets".
-The `local.file.targets` component will then expose the file `content` as a string in its Exports.
+The `local.file.targets` component will then expose the file `content` as a string in its exports.

 The `filename` attribute is a _required_ argument; the user can also define a number of _optional_ ones, in this case `detector`, `poll_frequency` and